murphyqm/murphyqm.github.io/_pages/about.md

 approach: first, looking at the bigger picture and [modelling the thermal evolution of the pallasite parent body](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020JE006726);
-then, at the meso scale, investigating the processes in the region of metal and olivine mixing; and finally, integrating micro-scale evidence from samples (through SEM, EPMA and EBSD analysis) to model outputs to constrain the parameter space and test different formation hypotheses.
+then, at the meso scale, [investigating the processes in the region of metal and olivine mixing](https://www.sciencedirect.com/science/article/pii/S0012821X23002972#fg0040); and finally, integrating micro-scale evidence from samples (through SEM, EPMA and EBSD analysis; not yet published) to model outputs to constrain the parameter space and test different formation hypotheses.

 I'm interested in open science, reproducible modelling and developing